ericmadureira/star-wars-app/README.md

 2. cd into the folder
 3. Run 'npm install'
 4. Run 'node app.js'
-5. Server on 'localhost:3001' or any other port of your preference
+5. Server on 'localhost:3001' or any other port of your preference.
+You can change it on the 'app.js' file.

 Features
 1. character search